 Massage for tension headaches – how it helps

-Having a massage can give instant relief to headaches and regular massage is effective in keeping the neck and shoulder area tension free, therefore preventing headaches.
+Having a massage can give immediate relief to headaches and regular massage is effective in keeping the neck and shoulder area tension free, therefore preventing headaches.
 The headache massage treatment focuses on the areas around the shoulder blades, the top of the shoulders, and the back and sides of the neck.

-The massage for tension headache is a 45 minute treatment and the price is £33
+The massage for tension headache is a 45 minute treatment and the price is £35

 Book a massage for tension headache